Here Are Brisbane’s Best Breakfasts Worth Waking Up For

 An epic breakfast is on the cards at this snug cafe on Ann Street.
 Offering an indulgent menu of new takes on old favourites, you’re sure to leave satisfied.
 Highlights include the fried chicken benny or truffled smashed eggs with seasonal mushrooms, while those who like to start their day with dessert will love the red velvet waffle.

-Wake up and travel to South East Asia with the contemporary cuisine at this tropical eatery boasting all-day breakfast.
+Wake up and travel to South East Asia with the contemporary cuisine at this tropical eatery boasting some of the best all-day breakfast in Brisbane.
 The signature hash with turmeric hummus, smashed avo, halloumi, beetroot relish, and dukkah is always keeping the crowds coming back, while the tom yum omelette is sure to add zest to your day.
 Pro tip: come early, as there’s often a few hungry people outside waiting for a table.

 Stroll into this lush greenhouse on James Street to be rewarded with a Middle Eastern menu of scrumptious eats.
 From their signature shakshuka with smoked labne, chilli, and Turkish bread to the Tahini granola with blood orange, cacao, coconut yogurt, and barberries, The Green offers a breakfast that will make you feel good in more ways than one.
 Bonus points because every dish is practically destined for the ‘gram!